Schedule a function to be run the next time the clock is advanced by any ammount.

 promisify(clock.setImmediate)

-options: { reffed?: boolean; signal?: AbortSignal }promisified setInterval
+Optionalvalue: undefinedOptionaloptions: { reffed?: boolean; signal?: AbortSignal }promisified setInterval, also available via

 promisify(clock.setImmediate)